francofgp/Engineered-Blog/content/blog/dragon-curve-in-python.md

 ### Final Result

-If we put everything in two file we get:
+If we put everything in two files we get:

 **_dragon.py_**